WSU-kduncan/3120-cicd-iwatsukikevin/README-CI.md

 - How to view the project running in the container:
   - Use the command `docker ps` to check if the container you want to run is running.
   - To view the running container/project, open a web browse and type in your public IP.
+  - If you want detailed information on your containers use the command `docker container inspect [OPTIONS] CONTAINER [CONTAINER...]`.